 DWAI In Colorado: What It Means To You

-Perhaps you received a DWAI in Douglas County.
-Is that better than a DUI?
-Does it mean you are going to be okay?
+Perhaps you’ve been charged with driving while ability impaired (DWAI) in Douglas County.
+Is that better than driving under the influence (DUI)?
+Does it mean you are going to be OK?
 Well, the answer is a combination of positive and negative news.

-Driving while ability impaired or DWAI in Colorado is a lesser offense when compared to a DUI.
-According to Colorado Revised Statute 42-4-1301, “driving while ability impaired” means driving a motor vehicle or vehicle when a person has consumed alcohol or one or more drugs, or a combination of both alcohol and one or more drugs, that affects the person to the slightest degree so that the person is less able than the person ordinarily would have been, either mentally or physically, or both mentally and physically, to exercise clear judgment, sufficient physical control or due care in the safe operation of a vehicle.
+DWAI in Colorado is a lesser offense when compared to a DUI.
+According to Colorado Revised Statute 42-4-1301, “driving while ability impaired” occurs when a the driver of a motor vehicle has consumed alcohol or one or more drugs, or a combination of alcohol and one or more drugs, that affects the person to the slightest degree so that they are less able than they ordinarily would have been, either mentally or physically or both mentally and physically, to exercise clear judgment, sufficient physical control or due care in the safe operation of a vehicle.

-In Colorado, a driver who performs either a blood or a breath test and gets between a .05 and .079 is presumed to be driving while ability impaired.
+In Colorado, a driver who takes either a blood or a breath test and has between a .05 and .079 blood alcohol content (BAC) is presumed to be DWAI.

-Fortunately, a driver who has a BAC less than .08 will not have to fight their case at the DMV.
-The DMV only gets involved if the BAC is higher than .08, which means barring a bad driving record or previous points on your MVR (motor vehicle record), you should be okay.
-But please make sure you do your diligence.
-Too often our DWAI defense lawyers have heard someone say “I am fine, I have no other points on my record.”
-To be sure we pulled his or her MVR, and sure enough, there were several points on his or her record from that “speeding ticket last year,” which our client had forgotten about.
+Fortunately, a driver who has a BAC of less than .08 will not have to fight their case at the DMV.
+The DMV only gets involved if the BAC is higher than .08, which means, barring a bad driving record or previous points on your motor vehicle record (MVR), you should be OK.
+But please make sure you do your due diligence.
+Too often our DWAI defense lawyers have heard someone say, “I am fine; I have no other points on my record.”
+To be sure, they’ve pulled the client’s MVR, and, sure enough, there have been several points on their record from something like that “speeding ticket last year,” which our client had forgotten about.

 We are DWAI lawyers in Colorado.
 We take our job to protect you, your family and your Colorado driver’s license very seriously.
 Email us using this site’s form, or just give us a call right now at 303-578-4036.
 We are the beginning of the solution to your Denver DWAI case.

-A DWAI conviction in Colorado will still require a mandatory minimum sentence if you have a prior DUI or DWAI in your lifetime anywhere in the United States.
-A second DWAI charge and conviction in Arapahoe, Jefferson County, Denver or any other county can result in a mandatory minimum 10 days jail and a maximum sentence of up to one year in the county jail.
+- A DWAI conviction in Colorado will still require a mandatory minimum sentence if you have a prior DUI or DWAI in your lifetime anywhere in the United States.
+A second DWAI charge and conviction in Arapahoe, Jefferson, Denver or any other county can result in a mandatory minimum sentence of 10 days in jail and a maximum sentence of up to one year in the county jail.

-A third or subsequent guilty finding on a DWAI in Colorado will result in a mandatory minimum 60 days jail up to a maximum one year in the county jail.
-The mandatory minimum on a third or subsequent offense may not be served on in home detention (ankle monitor).
+- A third or subsequent guilty finding on a DWAI in Colorado will result in a mandatory minimum sentence of 60 days in jail and up to a maximum sentence of one year in the county jail.
+The mandatory minimum on a third or subsequent offense may not be served via in-home detention (ankle monitor).

-Because these harsh DWAI penalties are identical in most ways to a DUI, you need to fight for your freedom and hire the experienced attorneys at Shazam Kianpour & Associates, P.C.
-Call us today for a free consultation at 303-578-4036.
-You will see why we say “when you need us, we are there for you.”
+Because these harsh DWAI penalties are identical in most ways to a DUI, you need to fight for your freedom and hire attorneys who regularly or exclusively handle these cases.

 Despite the mandatory sentences imposed under Colorado DUI and DWAI laws, there is still hope.
-Through our combined experience in handling alcohol-related driving cases for over 20 years, we have found that not every district attorney and judge in Colorado handles DWAI cases equally.
-Some courts are willing to use discretion and “give you a break” where other courts may not be willing to be as flexible.
+Through our experience in handling alcohol-related driving cases for over a combined 20 years, we have found that not every district attorney and judge in Colorado handles DWAI cases equally.
+Some courts are willing to use discretion and “give you a break” whereas other courts may not be willing to be as flexible.